Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 Privatization at this level will destroy any semblance of vibrancy that currently exists on the waterfront and would extend into the surrounding local neighborhoods.

-The rendering below shows a massive development of oversized towers that would obliterate the sense of connection between historic Brooklyn neighborhoods and the waterfront.
+The rendering below shows a massive development of oversized towers that would obliterate and block any sense of connection between historic Brooklyn neighborhoods and the waterfront.
 You can see how these buildings block the community behind them from the water.

 The streets are lined with tall towers with bland, generic, modern facades.
 These buildings create an illusion of a giant wall that disconnects Brooklyn neighborhoods from the waterfront.
 What is needed here is a more porous design that does not create this heavy wall effect but rather that invites people from surrounding neighborhoods to flow toward the waterfront, not feel blocked or divided from it.
 What is needed here is a residential area with character that preserves and celebrates the essence of the neighborhood, not bulldozes over it.